NdaguriMbai/NdaguriMbai/README.md

-## Hi there 👋
-I am Emmanuel Ndaguri Mbai
+## Hi there, I am Ndaguri Mbai\
-I am interested in Machine Learning with Python
+I am interested in Machine Learning\
-Reach me on Twitter @EmmanuelNdaguri
+Reach me on Twitter 🐧 @EmmanuelNdaguri\

 <!--
 **NdaguriMbai/NdaguriMbai** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.